 HOW DOES CHAPTER 13 WORK AND HOW LONG DOES IT LAST?

 Typically, your Chapter 13 lawyer will set up a plan payment for 36 months, unless additional time is requested.
 In any event, the plan will not exceed 60 months.
 A “regular wage earner” (in other words, you must have a source of income that is “regular”) will pay a certain amount to the Chapter 13 Trustee who will then take that monthly payment and distribute it to your various creditors.
 This payment will be based on several factors, including your “disposable income” after “reasonable expenses” are taken into account and the value of your “non-exempt assets”.

 In addition to the “trustee plan payments”, you must stay current on ongoing, regular secured installment payments (i.e. mortgage, car payments.)
 The Chapter 13 plan will pay back any arrears on your house or car which existed PRIOR to filing the case, but you must remain current on payments which come due AFTER your case is filed.

 HOW MUCH YOU PAY DURING YOUR CHAPTER 13 is dependent upon your personal circumstances and each case is different.
 IT IS VITAL that you have experienced Chapter 13 bankruptcy lawyers who can get this payment as LOW AS POSSIBLE by presenting your circumstances as favorably as possible.
 Many Chapter 13 lawyers simply take the easy way out and don’t really care how much you have to pay back.
-SIRODY & ASSOCIATES, P.A.
-FIGHTS FOR EVERY CLIENT and we won’t stop until your plan payment is as low as the law will allow.
+SIRODY & ASSOCIATES FIGHTS FOR EVERY CLIENT and we won’t stop until your plan payment is as low as the law will allow.